-Song, "Kindness Begins with Me" (page 23) or a song or poem of your own choice with the same message.
+Sing the song, "Kindness Begins with Me" (page 23) or a song or poem of your own choice with the same message.

 - · What is the message from the song? - · Why is kindness always the right thing to do?

 Activity: Kindness Circle